-You are invited to join such an academic institution that not only meet the standards of today's advancing workplace, but also to achieve and maintain highest standards of academic excellence by providing up to date quality American education and professional training to our students.
+You are invited to join such an academic institution that not only meets the standards of today's advancing workplace, but also to achieve and maintain the highest standards of academic excellence by providing up-to-date quality American education and professional training to our students.

-The decision to pursue highest education at Newport University is a step into an oasis of opportunity.
-Distinct in its blend of tradition and innovation, Newport is the pioneer in the area of distributed-based (distance/on-line and approved support center) education system, providing quality education to all, both students and mature adults at affordable prices.
+The decision to pursue the highest education at Newport University is a step into an oasis of opportunity.
+Distinct in its blend of tradition and innovation, Newport is the pioneer in the area of a distributed-based (distance/online and approved support center) education system, providing quality education to all, both students and mature adults at affordable prices.

-As we continue to meet this goal and challenge ourselves to reach towards new ones, my focus on your success remains unwavering.
-Excellent facilities, qualified, dedicated and caring faculty and various opportunities to interact with fellow students around the globe are all key ingredients in this unique opportunity.
+As we continue to meet this goal and challenge ourselves to reach new ones, my focus on your success remains unwavering.
+Excellent facilities, qualified, dedicated, and caring faculty and various opportunities to Interacting with fellow students around the globe is a key ingredient in this unique opportunity.

-I congratulate you to become a part of our growing family around the world.
+I congratulate you on becoming a part of our growing family around the world.